FortAwesome/wordpress-fontawesome/readme.txt

 == See Also ==

-The [README](https://github.com/FortAwesome/wordpress-fontawesome/blob/master/README.md) on GitHub has some more details for WordPress site owners and developers.
+The [README](https://github.com/FortAwesome/wordpress-fontawesome/blob/master/README.md) on GitHub which has details for WordPress site owners and developers.

 The [API docs](https://fortawesome.github.io/wordpress-fontawesome/) for developers.

 == Frequently Asked Questions ==

-You can get more information about using the plugin, details for available settings, and frequently asked questions on the [WordPress page on Font Awesome](https://fontawesome.com/how-to-use/on-the-web/using-with/wordpress).
+You can get more information about using the plugin, details for available settings, and answers to frequently asked questions on the [WordPress page on Font Awesome](https://fontawesome.com/how-to-use/on-the-web/using-with/wordpress).

 == Upgrade Notice ==